 Steps of Penile Implant Surgery

 The surgical placement of a penile prosthetic implant is an invasive procedure that is performed under general anesthesia or spinal anesthesia.
-The operation involves making an incision to allow insertion of the implants at the base of the penis and/or in the lower abdomen.
+The operation involves making an incision to allow the insertion of the implants at the base of the penis and/or in the lower abdomen.

 The surgeon will customize the sizes of the pump, reservoir, tubing, and 2 shaft implants based on the patient’s measurements.

-In a two-piece inflatable implant surgery, the pump, saline solution reservoir, and release valve are all placed inside the scrotum.
+In two-piece inflatable implant surgery, the pump, saline solution reservoir, and release valve are all placed inside the scrotum.
 During a surgery to insert a 3-piece prosthesis, the pump and the release valve are placed inside the scrotum and a separate fluid reservoir is placed under the lower abdominal wall.

 This procedure does not involve the removal of any penile tissue.
 It is typically performed on an outpatient basis and takes between 30 minutes and an hour for a surgeon to complete.